vekatze/neut/book/src/executing-the-function-type.md

 ## Compiling a Lambda

-Suppose we have a function like below:
+Suppose we have a function like the below:

 ```neut
 define foo(a: tau): i64 {